rafmosiolek/di-workshop-03-functions/README.md

 **Predict what this will draw when you run it.** Try using a pen and paper to help you figure it out.

+Function setup will make a call to a library to execute predefined functions inside it.
+It will create a canvas of 400px width and 200px height with the white background (255, 255, 255);

+Function draw will execute four different functions predefined in P5 library.
+Fill will give a filling of a colour defined in RGB scales via parameters (RED: 255, GREEN: 130, BLUE: 0.... something orange-ish?).
+Stroke will give a stroke to all the figures (probably black, 1px line, as 0 could mean RGB(0,0,0)).
+Triangle will draw a triangle shape at the top of our canvas (in a position specified through parameters on axis x,y) and rect draws rectangle under the triangle.
+A house?

 Let’s add our own function.
 Processing has built-in functions for drawing rectangles and other shapes, but let’s add a new one that draws squares.
 Add